Last Updated on March 4, 2026 by Maged kamel

 How to compute critical stress-Table 4-1?-LRFD and ASD design.

-To use table 4-1, we need to find the equivalent (Kl)y=Kl*ry/rx=20*12*2.48/6.04=8.21 Feet, we compare will (KL), the effective length in y-direction which is equal to 20 feet, since Kl at y is bigger than (KL)y equivalent, we use the bigger value for Table 4-1.
+To use table 4-1, we need to find the equivalent (Kl)y=Kl*ry/rx=20*12*2.48/6.04=8.21 feet.
+We compare with (KL), the effective length in the y-direction, which is equal to 20 feet.
+Since Kl at y is greater than (KL)y, we use the larger value for Table 4-1.
 Please refer to the following slide image for more information.

 Thanks a lot, I hope the information is useful.

-If you wish to review the Column Compressive strength by the general provision
+If you wish to review post 3 for the Column Compressive strength by the general provision

-This is the next post, A Solved Problem 4-9 For available compressive strength.
+This is the next post, post 5, A Solved Problem 4-9, for available compressive strength.